tytydraco/yessleep/out/My_wife_has_been_acting_strange_ever_since_I_had_my_MRI.md

 Eventually, what remained of my nurse walked out the front doors, and disappeared into the darkness beyond the lights of the parking lot.

 We eventually made it to our car but I can’t drive yet and she’s just sitting in the driver’s seat staring at me without blinking, still and quiet except for an occasional loud and irregular breath.
 I swear I see delicate threads spilling from under her eyes.
-I’ve called 911 but keep being getting the next county over.
+I’ve called 911 but keep getting the dispatchers in the next county over.
 They keep routing me back to my own county, but no one is answering.

 I miss the moment when I thought waking up stuck after a full-body MRI was going to be the worst part of my day.